mwkorver/lambda-gdal_translate/README.md

 aws lambda invoke --function-name gdal_translate --region us-east-1 --invocation-type Event --payload '{"sourceBucket": "aws-naip", "sourceObjectKey": "wi/2015/1m/rgbir/47090/m_4709061_sw_15_1_20150914.tif", "targetBucket": "korver.us.east.1", "targetPrefix": "temp-000"}' log
 ```

-As you can see in the above example, there are no gdal_translate arguments.
-That is because the arguments are provided as environment variables.
-It reads json that contains source bucke and object key, target bucket and prefix.
-In addition, as environment variables you can define a find/replace strings that you can use to modify the output key name of your new image.
+As you can see in the above example, there are no gdal_translate arguments in the Lambda function invocation.
+That is because those values typically remain static over a batch operation so are provided to the code as environment variables.
+Command line invocation simply requires source bucket and object key, target bucket and optional prefix.
+Because you often want to modify the resulting image objects key name before you store it back to S3, you can define a find/replace string pair as environment variables to modify the output key name.

-In order to process a group of files you would build above example command by catting an existing list of target files.
+In order to process a group of files you would build the above example command by cating an existing list of target files.
 Assuming you have list of S3 object keys that look like this:

 ```bash